psychemedia/winter-tales/src/gawain_notes.md

 And then promptly left.

-Gawain jumped out of bed, and pulled on some clothes __— and whether he had a cold shower first I surely don't know — and headed off to Mass, *and then a leisurely breakfast*__, where he was seated between the Lady, and the old crone, and all was good between them.
+Gawain jumped out of bed, and pulled on some clothes __— and whether he had a cold shower first I surely don't know — and headed off to Mass, *and then a leisurely breakfast*__, where he was seated between the Lady, and the old crone, and of their enocunter earlier that morning, nothing was said, but all was still good between them.

 __Back on the hunt, in the forest, the Lord was still leading the chase against the *hinds*.__ And finally, with the dogs run out and the horses tired from the chase, they surveyed their kill.
 They pick the finest deer, they __*butcher it* there and then, feeding the scraps and the offal to the dogs as they do so__.
 And with that, __the kill horn is blown, and the hunt is ended__, and they haul the meat home.